Sarah Wildes Arnett, Interim Department Head

 Prerequisites: MDIA 2000 and MDIA 2350 or permission of instructor.
 Introduction to social science research techniques relevant to the media and communication fields.
 This course will focus on approaches to studying and analyzing media content, methods of inquiry, and their relation to targeted audiences.

-Prerequisites: Major or Minor status or engaged in sports certificate program; or permission of instructor.
-Apples the fundamentals of voice and articulation for on-air performances by newcasters, sportcasters and entertainers.
-Topics include vocal delivery styles; appearance on-camera; and interviews for news packages, sports events and news-entertainment talk shows.
+The fundamentals of voice and articulation for on-air performances by newscasters, entertainers, and multimedia broadcasters.
+Topics include vocal delivery styles; appearance on-camera; and interviews for news packages, sports events, and talk shows.

 MDIA 3350.
 Aesthetics of Electronic Media.
 3 Hours.